 Beneficiaries can use the money however they wish.
 Many choose to use the proceeds of a life insurance policy to cover the funeral and burial costs, medical bills, mortgage or rent payments, childcare and college tuition.

 If you already have a life insurance policy, the coronavirus outbreak should have no impact on your coverage and your beneficiaries’ death benefit.
-But if you’re hoping to apply for a policy, you might have to wait for approval, especially if you’ve recently traveled outside of the country.
+But if you’re hoping to apply for a policy, you might have to wait for approval, especially if you’ve travelled overseas during this period.

 It’s too early to report accurate mortality data.
 But WHO suggests the “crude mortality rate” — or the number of reported deaths divided by reported cases — is between 3% and 4%.
 To put this into context, the mortality rate for the seasonal flu is below 0.1%.

 COVID-19 is a new disease, and concrete evidence of how it spreads is developing by the hour.
-It’s thought to spread through respiratory droplets, like coughs and sneezes.
-Learn more from the Government of Canada website as the situation develops.
+It’s thought to spread through respiratory droplets, like coughs and sneezes, and from touching infected surfaces.
+Learn more from MOH as the situation develops.

 How likely would you be to recommend finder to a friend or colleague?